peteroome/peteroome.github.com/_posts/2016-10-11-growth-hacking-a-personalised-print-business-using-strava-segments.md

 >The City of London Corporation is planning major essential maintenance works to Tower Bridge from Saturday 1 October to Friday 30 December 2016.

 As a result of the above, I have chosen another route in addition to London Bridge and Tower Bridge to experiment with.
-I've added two running segments to Victoria park, a popular destination near my office that I run around myself.
+I've added two running segments to Victoria park, a popular destination near my office that I run myself.

 ## How will I measure the hack's success?